ranfysvalle02/Interactive-RAG/blog.md

 ## Embracing the Future of Information Access with Interactive RAG

-So far, we've explored the intricacies of chunking and its impact on the effectiveness of RAG.
-Now, let's shift our focus to the revolutionary possibilities unlocked by **Interactive RAG**, a game-changer in the landscape of information access and knowledge management.

-Interactive RAG empowers users to move beyond static RAG strategies and dynamically adjust their strategy in real-time.
-This is achieved through the integration of cutting-edge tools like ActionWeaver, which seamlessly integrates external tools and services with LLMs through function calls.

-## Conclusion

 This blog post has explored the exciting potential of **Interactive Retrieval Augmented Generation (RAG)** with the powerful combination of MongoDB Atlas and ActionWeaver.
 We've delved into the crucial role of **chunking, embedding, and retrieval vector relevance score** in optimizing RAG performance, unlocking its true potential for information retrieval and knowledge management.

 Furthermore, we introduced **ActionWeaver**, a lightweight framework that simplifies the integration of external tools with language models through **function calling**.
 This remarkable synergy empowers us to build robust and versatile AI applications, expanding the boundaries of what's possible.